mholling/nswtopo/sources/nsw/README.markdown

 ## SPOT5 Vegetation

-A newer, far superior vegetation data set is becoming available for NSW.
+A newer, far superior vegetation data set is available for NSW as of mid-2015.
 Known as *SPOT5 woody extent and foliage projective cover (FPC) (5-10m) 2011*, it has a much higher resolution of 5-10 metres, and further classifies the woody areas by their foliage projective cover (the fraction of green foliage) as a percentage.
-To obtain this data, email the contact listed [here](https://sdi.nsw.gov.au/catalog/search/resource/details.page?uuid=%7BA9A65A5C-D3F2-4879-8994-6FF855201E30%7D) with a request for the data for your map area.
-(As the data set is not yet completed as of January 2014, data for your area may or may not be available.)
+The entire dataset is available [here](ftp://tern-auscover.science.uq.edu.au/nsw_spot_woody_extent_and_fpc/s5hgps_nsw_y20082012_bcvl0.tif).
+At 8.6Gb, it's a large download, but worth it if you wish to make many maps.
+The same FTP server also has [individual tiles](ftp://tern-auscover.science.uq.edu.au/nsw_spot_woody_extent_and_fpc/) available at more reasonable sizes (choose the `bcvm` file), but you'll need to determine which tile contains your map area.

 If you obtain the data, unzip it and specify its path as follows: